Problem

 private BigDecimal makeBigDecimal() {

-return new BigDecimal(RANDOM.nextDouble()new MathContext(PRECISION, RoundingMode.HALF_UP))
+return new BigDecimal(RANDOM.nextDouble(), new MathContext(PRECISION, RoundingMode.HALF_UP))

 .setScale(SCALE, RoundingMode.HALF_UP);